 Macklin, Graham, and Joel Busher.
 “The Missing Spirals of Violence: Four Waves of Movement–Countermovement Contest in Post-War Britain.”
 Behavioral Sciences of Terrorism and Political Aggression 7.1 (Jan.
 2015): 53-68.
 Full text.

 “Mainstreaming the extreme political factors, social conditions and cultural perceptions propelling the far-right and neo-nationalism in Europe” [special issue]: Intersections.
 East European Journal of Society and Politics 1.1 (2015).
 Contents: Editorial Introduction.
 Mainstreaming the Extreme: Intersecting Challenges from the Far Right in Europe, by Margit Feischmidt and Peter Hervik, 3-17 – Special Section – Drifting from Liberal Democracy: Traditionalist/Neo-conservative Ideology of Managed Illiberal Democratic Capitalism in Post-communist Europe, by Tamás Csillag and Iván Szelényi, 18-48 – The Racism that Dares not Speak its Name: Rethinking Neo-nationalism and Neo-racism, by Sindre Bangstad, 49-65 – What is in the Scandinavian Nexus of “Islamophobia, Multiculturalism, and Muslim-Western Relations”? by Peter Hervik, 66-82 – From Mainstream to Extreme: Casino Capitalism, Fascism and the Re-bordering of Immigration in Greece, by Giorgos Tsimouris, 83-99 – Incubating Radicalism in Hungary – the Case of Sopron and Ózd, by Domonkos Sik, 100-121 – Mainstream or an Alternate Universe?
 Locating and Analysing the Radical Right Media Products in the Hungarian Media Network, by Gabriella Szabó and Márton Bene, 122-146 – A Right-wing Extremist or People’s Protector?
 Media Coverage of Extreme Right Leader Marian Kotleba in 2013 Regional Elections in Slovakia, by Alena Kluknavská, 147-165 – Old Missions in New Clothes: The Reproduction of the Nation as Women’s Main Role Perceived by Female Supporters of Golden Dawn and Jobbik, by Anikó Félix, 166-182 – Securitization of LGBTIQ Minorities in Serbian Far-right Discourses: A Post-structuralist Perspective, by Isidora Stakić, 183-206 – Book Reviews – Michael Stewart (ed.), The Gypsy ‘Menace’.
 Populism and the New Anti-Gypsy Politics, reviewed by Juraj Buzalka 207-209 – Cas Mudde (ed.),Youth and the Extreme Right, reviewed by Anikó Félix, 210-213.
-Full text.
+Full text and here and here.

 Mead, Henry.
 “A Pragmatist Root for Fascism?
 Hulme, James, Papini, and the Florentine School.”
 CFAPS Newsletter (Centre for Fascist, Anti-Fascist and Post-Fascist Studies, Teesside University) 2 (Summer 2015): 8-9.
 Full text.